cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 Using the [scaffold-eth](https://github.com/austintgriffith/scaffold-eth) project you'll get access to an opinionated Ethereum development stack focused on fast iterations.

+## TypeScript Eth Starter

+The [TypeScript Eth Starter](https://github.com/nezz0746/typescript-eth-starter) project is an effort to help you get started with dApp development via an opinionated boilerplate.

+Once downloaded and installed you can leverage pre-configured tools like TypeScript, Next.js, Hardhat, useDapp and Tailwind CSS to build your full stack dApp in record time.

 ## Create Eth App

 The [create-eth-app](https://github.com/PaulRBerg/create-eth-app) project helps you get up to speed faster by adding a scaffolding command to your CLI.